ramonatame/ramonatame.github.io/_posts/2022-06-20-how-does-the-zero-trust-architecture-work.markdown

 ---
 layout: post
-title: "How Does Zero-Trust Work"
+title: "How Does The Zero-Trust Architecture Work"
 date:   2022-06-20
 description: "Zero-Trust is such a buzzword these days and yet there is little documentation online on how to build one.
 After reading the Zero Trust Networks book by Gilman & Barth (which I recommend 100%), I decided to share my notes.
 Hopefully you'll find them useful!"
 tags: ["Featured"]